Songs by Senescence

 - Planet Hell (3:29) MP3

-The first song I made.
-It's all acoustic, very sad and emotional, but absolutely beautiful.
+The first song I made when I was sixteen.
+It's all acoustic, very sad, but I find it beautiful.

 - Seeking What Does Not Exist (4:10) MP3